angarsky/diveintopython/learn/functions/import_functions.md

 By using the `import` function in Python, we can easily reuse code across multiple projects and improve our overall efficiency as developers.

-## The different ways to import functions in Python
+## The Different Ways to Import Functions in Python

 Importing functions in Python is a common practice to reuse code and improve code organization.
 There are different ways to import functions in Python, including importing a function from a file or importing a function as a module.